chriswilson2020/ML-For-PolymerChemistry/README.md

-All rights of the original work belong to the authors, the original article can be accessed at **Polymers** 2024, 16(1), 115; https://doi.org/10.3390/polym16010115.
+*Note*: All rights of the original work belong to the authors, the original article can be accessed at **Polymers** 2024, 16(1), 115; https://doi.org/10.3390/polym16010115.
 The original dataset is avaliable in the github repository outlined in the original manuscript and linked [here](https://github.com/catauggie/polymersML).